-All Peninsular Malaysian states have agreed to base agriculture zakat rates on 10% and 5%.
-Therefore, the zakat crop is classified into two categories: the irrigation system and the quantity of energy consumed through natural irrigation or technology and labor.
-However, by imposing a single rate of 10 per cent or 5 per cent only, some states restrict the rate.
-For example, according to Ibn Qudamah's (1994) view, a third alternative rate of 7.5 per cent is applied in Sarawak, as shown in Table 2.
+The Peninsular Malaysian states have agreed to a consensus to base agriculture zakat rates on 10% and 5%.
+Following that, the zakat crop was classified into two categories: the irrigation system and the quantity of energy consumed through natural irrigation or technology and labour.
+However, by imposing a single rate of 10% or 5% only, some states restrict the rate.
+According to Ibn Qudamah (1994), a third alternative rate of 7.5% is applied in Sarawak, as shown in Table 2.

-Based on Table 2, it is concluded that the three categories are applied to determine the zakat crop rate.
-Firstly, in Selangor and Penang, a single rate setting of either 5 per cent or 10 per cent was introduced.
-The permitted crop zakat rate in Selangor was initially optional in 1989, either 5 per cent or 10 per cent according to farmers' willingness.
-Because of the lack of a detailed guide, the Islamic Consultative Committee agreed that the zakat rate for paddy crops is only 10% based on the statement contained in the Book of Majmu 'Sharh al-Muhazzab, which states that up to 10% of zakat will still be subject to irrigation and ditches that are linked to large rivers and cost highly (Rahman et al., 2014).
-Mohd Farid (Pers.
-Comm., 12 September 2012) states that the Selangor Zakat Board set the 5 per cent rate for crop zakat using modern agricultural technology.
-On the ground, 100 per cent of state farmers who grow paddy fields use irrigation provided by the Department of Irrigation and Drainage (JPS), including planned and systematic drainage.
+Based on Table 2, it is deduced that the three categories are applied to determine the zakat crop rate.
+Firstly, in Selangor and Pulau Pinang, a single rate setting of either 5% or 10% was introduced.
+The permitted crop zakat rate in Selangor was initially optional in 1989, either 5% or 10% according to farmers' willingness.
+Because of the lack of a detailed guide, the Islamic Consultative Committee agreed that the zakat rate for paddy crops is only 10% based on the statement contained in the Book of Majmu 'Sharh al-Muhazzab, which states that up to 10% of zakat will still be subjected to irrigation and ditches that are linked to large rivers and cost dearly (Muhamad Firdaus et al. 2014).
+Mohd Farid bin Mohd Zainal stated that the Lembaga Zakat Selangor set the 5% rate for crop zakat using modern agricultural technology.1 On the ground, 100% of state farmers who grow paddy fields use irrigation provided by the Department of Irrigation and Drainage, including planned and systematic drainage.

-Islamic scholars also differ on this water purchasing issue as al-Rafi'e differs with al-Dusuqi by imposing a 5 per cent rate if water (irrigation tax) is included because he thought that liabilities included water purchase.
-However, before reducing the rate of zakat, certain conditions must be observed, the cost must be high, referring to the current agricultural 'urf, and that cost affects agricultural productivity directly.
-Most Islamic scholars did not include the cost of drainage or reservoir creation as part of the cost of planting based on the opinion of Imam Nawawi backed by Imam Haramain (Al-Nawawi, 2002; al-Dusuqi, 1996).
+Islamic scholars also differ on this water purchasing issue.
+Al-Rafi'e differs from al-Dusuqi by imposing a 5% rate if water (irrigation tax) is included, because he believed that liabilities include water purchase.
+However, before reducing the zakat rate, certain conditions must be met, such as the cost being high, according to the current agricultural 'urf (the manner of the common people or communities), and that cost directly affecting agricultural productivity.
+Most Islamic scholars excluded the cost of drainage or reservoir creation as part of the cost of planting based on the opinion of Imam Nawawi, and backed by Imam Haramain (al-Nawawi 2002; al-Dusuqi 1996).

-The re-evaluation of the rate-setting law also happened in Penang.
-The 5 per cent rate is the rate previously applied by the Islamic Religious Council of Penang, but the State Fatwa Conference agreed in 2005 that the rate for paddy crop zakat by offering operating cost relief would be 10 per cent.
-The researcher claims that the Mufti of Penang, based on an interview with Sahibul Samahah Dato Seri Haji Hassan Bin Haji Ahmad (Pers.
-Comm., 20 September 2012), adhered to the opinion of al-Dusuqi (1996) in determining this judgement, as follows:
+The re-evaluation of the rate-setting law also happened in Pulau Pinang.
+The 5% rate is the rate previously applied by the Islamic Religious Council of Pulau Pinang, but the State Fatwa Committee agreed in 2005 that the rate for paddy crop zakat by offering operating cost relief would be 10%.
+The Mufti of Pulau Pinang, Dato' Seri Haji Hassan bin Haji Ahmad, adhered to the opinion of Al-Dusuqi (1996) in determining this judgement.2

-"The State Drainage and Irrigation Department (JPN) irrigation tax was also an issue.
-Irrigation tax is not that much and inappropriate to be included in irrigation costs to make the rate 5 per cent.
-The cost of one "Relong", for example, would be negligible.
-(Relong= a land area unit = 30,976 square feet, approximately 2,870 square metres (approximately 0.7111 acres)."
+The State Drainage and Irrigation Department (JPN) irrigation tax was also an issue.
+Irrigation tax is not that much and inappropriate to be included in irrigation costs to make the rate 5%.
+The cost of one "relong", for example, would be negligible.
+(Relong = a land area unit = 30,976 square feet, approximately 2,870 square metres [approximately 0.7111 acres]).

-Reviewing the above argument, it appears that the Mufti of Penang prioritised the welfare of the beneficiaries instead of fully considering all zakat bodies, including the zakat payers.
-Nonetheless, based on the Penang Fatwa Committee's decision to assess the 10 per cent rate by considering the deduction of operating costs, it would be equal to the 5 per cent rate levied in Selangor.
+Reviewing the above argument, it appears that the Mufti of Pulau Pinang prioritised the welfare of the beneficiaries instead of fully considering all zakat bodies, including the zakat payers.
+Nonetheless, based on the Pulau Pinang Fatwa Committee's decision to assess the 10% rate by considering the deduction of operating costs, it would be equal to the 5% rate levied in Selangor.